Discovery: Questions that Bridge a Software Idea to an Actionable Plan

 - Administrative reporting

-With administrative reporting pulling up the rear, it’s easier for the project team to steer clear of overcommitting time and budget towards it.
+With administrative reporting pulling up the rear with this hypothetical ranking, it’s easier for the project team to steer clear of overcommitting time and budget towards it.

 What does (measurable) success look like?